 You can randomize questions and their answers to support practice/drilling activities and help students avoid academic dishonesty.

 You can only randomize answers for Multiple Answer and Multiple Choice questions.

 You can use one or both settings so tests appear differently for each student.
 A message appears on the test's Content Settings page about your selections.

 In Test Settings, select Randomize questions to show questions to students in a random order.

-Questions appear in order as you create the test in the Content and Settings area.
+Questions appear in order as you create the test.
 Each time a student begins a test attempt, the questions appear in a different order.
-If you include references to the question numbers as they appear on the Content and Settings page, don't use the Randomize questions option because the random order changes the question numbering and may cause confusion.
+If you include references to the question numbers as they appear on the Content and Settings page, don't use the Randomize questions option.
+The random order changes the question numbering and may cause confusion.

 You can't randomize questions in a test with text blocks or attachments.

 In Test Settings, select Randomize answers to show Multiple Answer and Multiple Choice answer options to students in a random order.

 Answers appear in order as you create the test.
 Each time a student begins a test attempt, the answers appear in a different order.